nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 ### How can I Evaluate what Content I Should Move or not?

-The main reasons for sending content to cold storage are:
+Overall, you should consider that content sent to cold storage is meant for archival, because retrieving the content is costly and takes time.
+It should be seen as an efficient way to save on storage costs for content you want to keep around but that you are unlikely to need anytime soon.

+Examples include:
+- Sending claims that are closed to cold storage, after a given period of time.
+This saves money while the claim needs to remain under retention.
+Deciding after how long content should be moved will depend on your own data and appreciation.
-- When you are storing large files (e.g. high resolution videos) and you do not need the original high resolution file to get the work done
+- When working with very large files like videos, keeping a lower resolution preview to do common tasks and sending the original to cold storage, or sending the raw material to cold storage after the result has been produced.
+This assumes you won't need the original high resolution file.
-- Archiving content

-You should consider a minimum file size for the main file to be moved as well:
+You should also consider that Amazon will charge a minimum file size of 40kb, so you should not send files lower than that size to cold storage.
+The rule of thumb is that the larger the file is, the more you can save.
-- For each file moved, Amazon charges 8kb of metadata at regular storage price (S3), and 32kb at glacier price

-//TODO sample calculation? what's the minimum file size that makes it valid?

 ## Content Ingestion